Relevant to: Buyers and Growers

 Navigation tree: Transactions > Contracts

 Each contract between a buyer and grower will specify a tolerance on the quantity of the commodity that can be delivered.
 This means that the terms of the contract will be satisfied once a quantity within the tolerance range of the contract is delivered to the buyer by the grower.
-There are four different types of contract tolerances - Min/Max tolerance, 5% or 12 mt, +/- 25mt, and +/- 50mt.
-The definitions of each of these are outlined below.
+There are four different types of contract tolerances outlined below:

 Min/Max (Nil) Tolerance: Min/Max tolerance requires the grower to deliver the precise quantity outlined in the contract - no more, no less.